-Give credit to the miners.
-They built this amazing trail in difficult terrain to access mines in Hematite Basin.
-Trekking poles are helpful as the path claws its way up grassy hillsides spotted with young aspen and conifer.
-The track stays left/west of the cascading creek while making a long series of steep switchbacks.
+Hearty miners constructed this consistently steep track through difficult terrain to access mines in Hematite Basin.
+Trekking poles are helpful as the path claws its way up the draw.
+The trail stays west of the cascading creek while making a series of steep switchbacks through young aspen.

 Verdant slopes are alive with a riot of flowers.
-The climb is forgotten while plunging through the immersive floral experience.
-Some of my favorites live between the Animas River and Hematite Lake: Rocky Mountain penstemon, solidago, harebell, little sunflower, monkshood, cow parsnip, western valerian, burnt orange agoseris, native honeysuckle, and rayless senecio.
-Step across Bluebell Creek.
+The climb is forgotten while plowing through the immersive floral experience.
+Some of my favorites live between the Animas River and Hematite Lake: Rocky Mountain penstemon, solidago, harebell, little sunflower, monkshood, cow parsnip, western valerian, burnt orange agoseris, native honeysuckle, rayless senecio, and the purple Silverton wallflower.
+(Thomas Holt Ward, photo)

 Ice-scoured Hematite Lake resides in a circular bowl, or cirque.
-Reach it at 2.0 miles after 2,300 feet of climbing.
-The glacially carved lake at 11,960 feet is especially pretty today, its earthy color contrasting with the ethereal, cerulean sky.
+Reach it at 2.0 miles after a respectable 2,300 feet of climbing.
+The glacially carved lake at 11,916 feet contrasts with the ethereal, cerulean sky.
 Most locals turn around at the lake.
 Adept off-trail climbers may wish to add another segment or two to the hike progressively increasing the level of difficulty.
 First, climb Macomber Peak, image-left.
 (THW, photo)

 A word about the tempting trail that makes a rising traverse northwest to the mine.
 It is possible to reach Tower Mountain by launching directly from the mine to the ridge.
 My climbing partner has done this successfully and the route is favored on the internet.
 Past the mine, it starts out comfortably enough.
 Crumbly cliff bands are complicated by the ever increasing pitch.
 Gravel covers resistant soil.
 Some climbers will love this direct route: others will feel like the terrain sucked them into a booby trap.

-For those smitten by the spell of the exceptional ridge that encircles the lake, retreat a short distance and find a social trail that mounts a small knob on the southwest side of the basin.
-The path multi-threads but there is a good use trail.
-Gain the ridge at about 12,400 feet.
+For those smitten by the spell of the exceptional ridge that encircles the lake, retreat a short distance and find a social trail.
+The scrabbly, multi-threaded path passes a mine shaft and then pitches southwest.
+Footing is a little rough.
+A big cairn marks the intersect with the southeast ridge of Macomber at 12,200 feet.

 The ridge kicks up swiftly.
-The lake magically transforms to the brilliant color of Colorado sky.
+The lake recedes while echoing the brilliant face of Colorado sky.
 (THW, photo)

-Reach Tower Mountain, 13,552 feet, at 3.7 miles.
+Reach Tower Mountain at 3.7 miles.
 Now the panorama is truly unstoppable.
-The 13'ers surrounding Ice Lake Basin appear to rest on the southern shoulder of Velocity Peak.
+The thirteeners surrounding Ice Lake Basin appear to rest on the southern shoulder of Velocity Peak.
 The easiest way back to the trailhead is to retrace your steps.

-The best section of ridge is west of Cataract Basin.
+The best section of ridge is southwest of Cataract Basin.
 Look over the edge at three lakes stepping down.
 Walk in the ecstasy of expansiveness for a mile.

 Tower Mountain From Velocity Basin